-Nicholas McCarthy subsequently went onto make the equally spooky and worthwhile Satanic impregnation film At the Devil’s Door/Home (2014) and The Prodigy (2019), as well as the Easter episode of the horror anthology Holidays (2016).
+Nicholas McCarthy subsequently went onto make the equally spooky and worthwhile Satanic impregnation film At the Devil’s Door/Home (2014) and the evil child film The Prodigy (2019), as well as the Easter episode, the best segment of the horror anthology Holidays (2016).

 The Pact II (2014) was a sequel featuring a return performances from Caity Lotz and Haley Hudson.